StreetwiseGamgee/Streetwise-Toolbox/README.md

 ### Features:
 #### Battery Monitoring (WIP):
-- Currently I have basic information such as the battery's percentage, and whether it's charging or not.
+- Currently I have basic information such as the battery's percentage, whether it's charging, and the internal temperature.
 #### Build Properties / Kernel Info (WIP):
 - I have basic build.prop information being displayed.
 - Relevant kernel information is displayed if a user has installed Shizuku, the service is running and has granted the permission.
 #### Storage Information:
 - Provides information pertaining to ram usage and storage consumption.
+#### Repository Spotlight
+- Provides a space where users can discover repositories pertaining to root-related modules.
+  - Allowing users to navigate to both the respective GitHub repositories, and releases via hyperlinks.
+    - Information is retrieved using GitHub's Restful API over the network, and subsequently stored locally.
+  - In addition to such, users are able to insert and delete entries.

 ### Proposed Features:
 #### In-scope:
 ##### Battery Health (Extended):
-- Provide a means to check the temperature of the device's battery.
+- ~~Provide a means to check the temperature of the device's battery~~ (Completed).
 - Implement a graph-chart visual to represent the fluctuations or differences in real-time.

 ##### User Registry / Account Login: